Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 Measurement Adjustments and Tips

-Honey is more sweet and dense as brown sugar and therefore changes are required:
+Honey is more sweet and dense than brown sugar and therefore changes are required:

-• Make use of 3 cups of honey for each 1 cup brown sugar.
+• Make use of 3 cups of honey for each 1 cup of brown sugar.

-• Reduce the amount of liquid used of the dough recipe to 14 cup to keep the perfect dough’s consistency.
+• Reduce the amount of liquid used in the dough recipe to 14 cups to keep the perfect dough’s consistency.

-• Reduce the temperature of the oven to 25% (about 15degC) since honey caramelizes more quickly than sugar.
+• Reduce the temperature of the oven to 25% (about 15 degrees) since honey caramelizes more quickly than sugar.

 Caution Honey may darken cookies more quickly than regular sugar.
 So keep watchful while baking to avoid burning.